mexomagno/arduitunes/README.md

 ## Usage

 1. Clone/download the project
 1. Load the arduitunes.ino file to your board.
-I personally use [PlatformIO](http://platformio.org/) that allows me to develop in my [current favorite IDE](https://www.jetbrains.com/clion/).
+I personally use [PlatformIO](http://platformio.org/) that allows me to develop in my [current favorite IDE](https://www.jetbrains.com/clion/). **Important**: You must have already installed the Arduino IDE v1.5.8 or newer.
 1. Set up your circuit.
 See my [proposed setup](#proposed-setup), but please, read the [**Warning**](#warning) section before building it.
 1. Load the program to your board
 1. Listen!
 Play with the tempo if you feel like it